debug-ito/greskell/README.md

   toGremlin (source "g" & sV [] &. personProps) `shouldBe` "g.V().valueMap()"
 ```

 `PMap` is a map of property key-values.
-You can use `Key`s to get values from it.
+You can use the `Key`s to get values from it.

 ```haskell graph_io
 parsePerson :: PMap Multi GValue -> Either PMapLookupException Person